 All climate commissions, or similar place-based climate action networks/partnerships, are encouraged to join the PCAN Network Plus which offers an opportunity to learn from each other and share best practice.
 The Network Plus is also open to those who have not yet formed a partnership but just want to find out more.
 The PCAN Network Plus meets quarterly; to request to join the mailing list email email@example.com.

 Edinburgh Climate Commission: https://edinburghclimate.org.uk

 Yorkshire and Humber Climate Commission: https://yorksandhumberclimate.org.uk

 Limited-term Commissions (now completed)

 Place-based Climate Action Network (PCAN);

-For information about websites contact the Communications and Policy Officer Kathryn Lock: K.M.Lock@leeds.ac.uk
+For information about websites contact the Policy and Communications Manager Kathryn Lock: K.M.Lock@leeds.ac.uk

 Download this briefing note